builtforme/CodeBnb/README.md

 All actions taken by CodeBnb are recorded in the Google Spreadsheet, and you don't have to edit the spreadsheet at all.

 ## Setup
+CodeBnb uses [TerraForm](http://terraform.io) to help manage infrastructure.
+In the `terraform/` directory:

+1. Run `terraform init`.
+This will install the AWS provider.

 ### AWS Lambda
 1. Run `npm run zip` to generate the file `lambda.zip`.